Mauritius or Zanzibar

 🌍 Flying to Mauritius

-Mauritius is well connected via direct international flights from major hubs:
+Mauritius is well-connected via direct international flights from major hubs:

 • Airlines flying in: Emirates, Air Mauritius, British Airways, Saudia, Turkish Airlines, Air France